 - Kellie from My Little Babog went one further and said when queuing for rides, queue on the left.

 The other big tip from many people was to bring your character costumes from home and dress your little ones in them.
 Those dressed up get more attention from the characters so it’s worth doing it.
 A family members’ daughter got special preferential treatment when she was dressed as Elsa from Frozen, and she also saw a little boy dressed as Darth Vader get special treatment too on the Star Wars ride.
 Shopping list: must buy character costumes!

 I have to thank everyone who helped us in preparing to plan our first family visit to Disneyland Paris.
 I came away armed with hints and tips (and a growing shopping list).
 At the time of first writing this post (June 2017) we were in the final stages of deciding where to stay and whether we should stick to a budget or blow it completely as it was a special occasion. you’ll have to read my other Disneyland Paris blog posts to find out what we decided in the end!

 I also had Kellie’s 30 Awesome Dinseyland Paris Tips and Tricks – EuroDisney post bookmarked for further help!
 Kerry’s Disneyland Paris Accommodation post was also being read with a fine tooth-comb to help us make a final accommodation decision.
-And if you’d like to know more hints and tips about doing Disneyland Paris with young children, you must read Kate of Five Little Star’s first post in a new series on her blog dedicated to Disneyland Paris, and also Suzy of Our Bucket List Lives post about doing Disneyland Paris with young kids.
+And if you’d like to know more hints and tips about doing Disneyland Paris with young children, you must read Kate of Five Little Star’s first post in a new series on her blog dedicated to Disneyland Paris, and also Suzy of Where to go with kids post about doing Disneyland Paris with young kids.